 The lake is located at an altitude 100’ higher than neighbouring Kennisis Lake, is spring-fed and has been described by a biologist as one of the cleanest lakes he has seen in Ontario in 20 years.
 This typical Canadian Shield lake has deep clear water and is heavily wooded with stately pines, age-old hemlocks, white birch and maple.
 The diversity of habitat provides prime nesting sites for a multitude of bird species.
 Deer and Moose may appear anywhere.
 The lake is well-stocked with a supply of naturally reproducing lake trout.

 Lipsy Lake has a perimeter of 4 miles and a maximum depth of 171 feet .
 It’s ideal in summer for swimming, fishing, canoeing, kayaking and wind surfing; winters on Lipsy Lake offer the opportunity of ice fishing, cross country skiing, snowshoeing, or just relaxing in front of the fireplace.

 The lake has extremely limited motor activity.
-Cottagers are encouraged to operate motor boats in a reasonable, co-operative and respectful manner.
+Cottagers are encouraged to operate motor boats (preferably electric motor) in a reasonable, co-operative and respectful manner.

 Being only 2.2 kilometers long and 0.1 kilometers wide at its narrowest, most LLCOA members are of the opinion that it is not a suitable lake for waterskiing and jet-skiing activities.